 If you’re building a wellness campaign calendar for 2026, the fastest way to get traction is to stop thinking in “one-off wellness challenges” and start running a repeatable employee engagement cadence: one monthly theme, one primary action, one measurement stack, and an incentive rotation that doesn’t burn people out.

-This plan is designed for workplace wellness programs 2026 that need to blend prevention, mental health, safety, and recognition—without turning your year into a never-ending contest.
+We’ve created a shareable plan designed for workplace wellness programs in 2026 that need to blend prevention, mental health, safety, and recognition, without turning your year into a never-ending contest.

-Click here to download the shareable 2026 Wellness Calendar PDF
+Click here to download a shareable sample 2026 Wellness Calendar PDF

 Along the way, you can also reference: